rita-barbosa/LAPR2-2223/docs/sprintC/us010/04.tests-and-implementation/Readme.md

-# US 006 - To create a Task
+# US 010 - To submit an order to purchase the property

 # 4. Tests